 Instructions

-- In a large heavy bottom saucepan, melt the butter over low heat.
-Add the onions and cook for about 10 minutes until they are translucent and soft.
+- In a large heavy bottom saucepan, melt the 5 tablespoons unsalted butter or olive oil over low heat.
+Add the ½ cup finely diced yellow onion and cook for about 10 minutes until they are translucent and soft.

-- Stir in the flour and cook, stirring, for about 3 minutes, until the roux thickens.
-Whisk in the vegetable broth and tamari sauce, then add salt and pepper to taste.
+- Stir in the ¼ cup sweet white rice flour and cook, stirring, for about 3 minutes, until the roux thickens.
+Whisk in the 2 cups broth and 1 tablespoon tamari sauce, then add Salt and pepper to taste.

 - Cook the gravy over medium heat until thick and bubbling.